An epicurean adventure to: South Africa (with a nod to Portugal)

 Optional

-You can add a grinding of black pepper, rocket leaves, lettuce leaves, sliced onions, fresh tomatoes and even cheese to your sandwich.
+You can customise your sandwich with a sprinkle of black pepper, rocket leaves, lettuce, sliced onions, fresh tomatoes, cheese and even a fried egg (traditional in Portugal)

-- Cook the steaks in a hot frying pan to the doneness of your liking.
-You can also cook the steaks over open flame on the barbeque, for extra flavour.
+- Cook the steaks in a hot frying pan (or large griddle pan) to the doneness of your liking.
+You can also cook the steaks over an open flame on the barbeque for extra flavour.

-- Add salt and cover with foil to keep them warm.
+- Season to taste and cover with foil to keep them warm.
 Set aside to rest.

-- Transfer the sauce to a bowl.
-Wipe out the pan with a piece of kitchen paper, there is no need to wash it first.
+- Transfer the sauce to a small bowl.
+Wipe out the pan with a piece of kitchen paper before toasting the bread.

 - Slice the bread rolls in half horizontally.